 After 1996 was average, the following year saw some really good metal albums released.
-1997 was a difficult year to select the top 10 releases.
 For the second time this decade Emperor topped the list, and groups like In Flames, Gamma Ray and Stratovarius made return appearances.
-Here are my choices for the best heavy metal albums released in 1997.
+Here are our choices for the best heavy metal albums released in 1997.

 Three years after In The Nightside Eclipse topped my list, Emperor returns to the number one slot with their sophomore full-length, Anthems To The Welkin At Dusk.
 This album is more complex than their debut, and classical keyboards add depth and melody.
 The atmosphere is icy cold and bleak, and Ihsahn uses a combination of screaming, singing and spoken word vocals.
 Emperor improved in all aspects, from songwriting to musicianship to production, and this album is a black metal classic.

 I decided to include Theli in 1997, when it was released in the U.S. instead of 1996 when it was released in Europe.
 Either year it would have ranked really high on my list because it is an outstanding CD.
 After starting as a death metal band, the Swedish group Therion moved toward symphonic/operatic metal.
 The songs on this album are sometimes bombastic and grand, other times darker and more subtle.
 There are tons of catchy hooks and melodies along with epic and atmospheric elements that make Theli one of the hallmark symphonic metal albums.